duxuhao/Xuhao-Du-CV/cv.md

 - The Marshall Centre for Infectious Diseases Research and Training, UWA

---Working as a full time research officer in the Marshall Centre, using machine learning in gut disease diagnosis.
+   -- Working as a full time research officer in the Marshall Centre, using machine learning in gut disease diagnosis.

---The research centre is established by the Noble Laureate Barry J Marshall.
+   -- The research centre is established by the Noble Laureate Barry J Marshall.

 * [Project Website](http://crowdresearch.uwa.edu.au/project/noisy-guts-project/).